eSuperliga Official Competition Rules

 Team B, losing the coin toss, must choose option b. choose which of their two players they wish to play home or away in the first match

-- 8.1 The standings in the Regular Season determine the right to choose opponent for the Quarterfinals as follow:
+- 8.1 The standings in the Regular Season and result from Playoffs will determine the right to choose opponent for the Quarterfinals in the Finals as follow:

-No. 2 picks second and can pick from the three remaining opponents (no. 5, 6, 7, 8)
+Regular Season No. 2 picks second and can pick from the three remaining opponents

-No. 3 picks third and can pick from the two remaining opponents (no. 5, 6, 7, 8)
+Regular Season No. 3 picks third and can pick from the two remaining opponents

 - 9.2 Players are not allowed to plug any devices, other than controllers, into any console.

 - 9.3 Players are not allowed to use headphones when playing.